Marketing of Apple Inc.: Apple Stores

-Apple website
+Website

 Apple opened its virtual store on November 10, 1997, as the first retail distribution platform operated by Apple.
 Previously, Apple products were primarily sold by chain stores, which were sometimes unwilling to sell Macs due to a relatively low commission.
 When the virtual Apple store was launched, it became a major competitor to Dell, which was already operating a successful virtual store.
 In its first 30 days of operation, the virtual Apple store earned a revenue of $12 million.
 When launching new products, Apple has closed its virtual store in the hours before a release to create hype.

 Apple expanded its role in virtual retail with the release of the iTunes Store to facilitate the purchase of music for Apple products on April 28, 2003.